Electron Beam Evaporation – Definition

-E-beam evaporation is a type of PVD (physical vapor deposition) techniques, which directly heats the evaporation material (usually pellets) by using an electron beam under vacuum, and transports the vaporized material to the substrate to form a film.
+Electron beam evaporation, or E-beam evaporation, is a type of physical vapor deposition (PVD) technique, which directly heats the evaporation material (usually pellets) by using an electron beam under vacuum, and transports the vaporized material to the substrate to form a film.

 Electron beam evaporation can evaporate high melting point materials, which is more efficient than general resistance heating and evaporation.
-It can be widely used for optical coating such as high purity film and conductive glass.
-It also has potential industrial application for wear-resistant and thermal barrier coatings in aerospace industries, hard coatings for cutting and tool industries.
+Electron-beam evaporation can be widely used for optical coatings such as high purity film and conductive glass.
+It also has potential industrial applications for wear-resistant and thermal barrier coatings in aerospace industries, hard coatings for cutting and tool industries.

 However, e-beam evaporation cannot be used to coat the inner surface of complex geometries.
-Besides, the filament degradation in the electron gun may result in a non-uniform evaporation rate.
+Besides, the filament degradation in the electron gun may result in a non-uniform evaporating rate.

-Stanford Advanced Materials corporation is a global evaporation material supplier.
+Stanford Advanced Materials (SAM) Corporation is a global evaporation material supplier.
 Please visit https://www.sputtertargets.net/ for more information.